szymonhernik/lux-cache-web/README.md

 - [x] Add Custom Checkout with trial (w/stripe)
 - [x] Handle Checkout page errros and actions during and after submitting the payment
 - [x] TS for price.products.metadata?.index and .trial_allowed in server.tsx (validation w/zod)
+- [ ] Add remove payment method
+- [ ] maintain at least one payment method for that subscription to charge.
+If they’d like to change their payment method, they’ll need to add a new one before deleting the existing one.
+- [x] if there is no default payment on subscription fetch backup default payment method set on a customer
+- [x] Add form for setting a new Payment Method for subscribers
 - [ ] Checkout Summary
 - [ ] Check that the user can trial only once
 - [x] Add trial only on the lowest price